 12. Attend performances whenever possible.
 Children may not verbalize their gratitude but they truly appreciate your attendance.

-13. Donate up to $ 400 of your state taxes to the district in the name of the Sonoran Foothills Band.
+13. Donate up to $ 400 of your state taxes to the district in the name of the Terramar Band.
 This is a dollar for dollar tax credit, with every penny going directly into the program.
 A donation form is available on the school and district website.